userfrosting/learn/20.recipes/06.advanced-tutorial/06.custom-namespace/docs.md

 ## Cleanup unused code

 The Skeleton comes with some default pages and code we won't necessary need.
-Theses files and directory can (***optionally***) be safely deleted :
+These files and directory can (***optionally***) be safely deleted :

 - `app/assets/images/`
 - `app/src/Bakery/`